 In the beginning

 ... was the Logos and the Logos was with God and the Logos was God.... begins a very familiar verse from John's Gospel.
-Lots has been done with the word Logos and like many words, it has evolved over time.
+Lots has been done with the word Logos and like many words, it has evolved.
 Early on in my fundie background Logos was described as God's spoken word which was written down and formed the Bible.
 This was contrasted with the Rhema word, the living word aka the Holy Spirit.

 Logos is a significantly larger more wonderful term than I imagined and the author of this part of Johns Gospel packed some incredibly scandalous claims about Jesus (and his ABBA) that starkly distinguishes them from other deities and no doubt ruffle some metaphysical feathers.

 Much more than just the written word (or the bible) Logos is the ordering structure or ordering principle of the cosmos.
 In a very real sense, it is the heart and mind that gives structure to everything that is.
 It precedes the Big Bang and is the reverberating fractal that gives creative and sustaining order to the cosmos - from nothing (ex nilo) to mind-boggling intricacy of creation.
 The Logos provides the energy, shape, and form to an evolutionary journey marked by increasing complexity, greater relationship, and deeper consciousness.